The Brothers Bloom: Filming locations

 Penelope's castle is the Peleș Castle in Sinaia, Romania.
 Other locations include Belgrade (Serbia), the Constanța Casino, the Port of Constanța (Romania) and various locations in Greece and Montenegro.
 The exterior scenes involving the theft of the book were shot in Prague, both in and around Prague Castle and on the Charles Bridge.
 The ship board scenes were filmed on the steamship (yacht) SS Delphine.

 Penelope's skills

 During the two-week rehearsal period, Weisz had to learn to look like she could do all the skills that her character Penelope knew.
 This included banjo, violin, guitar, piano, juggling, break dancing, skateboarding, giraffe unicycle, and card tricks, among others.
 Brody helped Weisz learn to skateboard; she said, "Brody is a good skateboarder, so we were in the parking lot outside the place we were filming."
-Brody also helped her to learn to rap; when she first tried "he was so ashamed."
+Adrien Brody also helped her to learn to rap; when she first tried "he was so ashamed."
 The card trick was the most difficult for Weisz and took her a month of practicing every day to learn.
 The shot itself took 11 or so takes, but the one continuous shot in the film is not enhanced in any way.